Loading...

 MMT – The Good, the Bad and the Ugly

 Modern Monetary Theory (MMT) is in the news a lot lately and has grown especially popular with non-economists and people who are attracted to the large government spending possibilities it promotes.
-MMT advocates frame the theory as a panacea and solution to mainstream economics and communicate the theory using simplistic explanations that are attractive to lay people.
-This has led to significant pushback from mainstream as well as heterodox economists who are uncomfortable with the overly simplified treatment of many well established concepts.
-Who is right and who is wrong?
-What’s good about MMT and what’s bad?
+MMT advocates frame the theory as a superior option to mainstream economics, but often cherry pick or misconstrue mainstream concepts while promoting their own vaguely accurate concepts.
+This has led to significant pushback from mainstream economists as well as other heterodox economists who are uncomfortable with the overly simplified treatment of many well established concepts.
+And while MMT has some interesting insights to add to our understanding of economics they also promote many concepts that are misleading at best and downright wrong at worst.
+So let’s dig in and see what’s good and what’s bad in MMT.

 This post will provide an explanation of MMT and communicate, in layperson terms, what is good, bad and ugly about MMT.
 I hope you find it helpful.